l1jer/woocommerce-stock-sync-pronto-api/README.md

 ## Changelog

+### 1.3.28
+* **ENHANCED:** Improved management and logging of the sync lock transient (`wc_sspaa_sync_all_active_lock`) within the scheduled sync process (`wc_sspaa_execute_scheduled_sync`).
+This includes more detailed logging for lock acquisition, state checking, and release, ensuring better transparency and confirming robust handling of the lock to prevent stuck syncs.
+The core mechanism relies on transient timeouts for failsafe clearing, which aligns with WordPress best practices.

 ### 1.3.27
 * **REMOVED:** Removed temporary workaround that skipped SKU `ZTA-MULTI` during sync, as the underlying Cloudflare timeout issue on `zerotech.com.au` has been identified as a server configuration matter.